15 Things You Didn’t Know About The Godfather

 10. THE CORLEONE COMPOUND WAS A REAL LOCATION ON STATEN ISLAND.

-The residence was recently put up for sale on the housing market for just under $3 million.
+The residence was put up for sale in 2014 for just under $3 million.
 That’s a price we can probably refuse.

 11. THE GODFATHER’S CAT WAS A STRAY.